7 Weeks Pregnant: The 7th Week of Pregnancy

 Pregnancy Week 7: What changes are occurring with your body?

-Changes within your body are gradually continuing.
-It is not likely that the people around you can even tell that you are pregnant.
-You may have gained a couple of pounds, but you also may have actually lost weight if you are experiencing morning sickness at this point.
+During pregnancy, your body will experience gradual changes.
+It is not likely that the people around you can even tell that you are pregnant at this point.
+You may have gained a couple of pounds, but you also may have lost weight if you are experiencing morning sickness.
 Losing weight this early is not uncommon, and in a few weeks things will begin to shift in the other direction.
-You may also be experiencing other early pregnancy symptoms.*
+You may also be experiencing other early pregnancy symptoms.

 Pregnancy Week 7: What is happening with your baby?